-Three weeks ago I stepped off the R/V Falkor after 2 weeks at-sea.
-This was my first artist residency, and quite a unique opportunity, creating art on a research vessel crossing the Pacific.
+Three weeks ago I stepped off the R/V Falkor after 2 weeks at sea.
+This was my first artist residency, creating art on a research vessel crossing the Pacific.
 I found it rather humbling being on a 280 ft vessel with only 33 people as we crossed the equator.
 We were literally a tiny dot in the middle of the Pacific Ocean.
 Before the residency, I was filled with feelings of excitement — the new and unknown — yet also a part of me was fearful.
 I thought witnessing the effects of climate change on the ocean and people studying this might be intense.

 During the two weeks on the R/V Falkor, I completed about 14 works and discovered a few new techniques I’m looking forward to exploring further.
 I completed three major projects onboard: